This post may contain affiliate links. Read my Disclosure.

 Once settled onto a bench between 10 other people in the luggage compartment, the doors closed and we began moving.
 Only now did I truly begin to appreciate how extraordinary this journey would be.

-No more watching in horror as the driver attempts to pass slow-moving vehicles while playing chicken with oncoming traffic.
+No more watching in horror as bus drivers attempt to pass slow-moving cars, playing chicken with oncoming traffic.

 Luggage-class allows your imagine to run wild about the risks he’s taking from under the bus in darkness.